lydamian/chess-club/brainstorm.md

 -> also we need a discord integration and channel so that user's can submit games that we might have not recorded and an admin can add it asyncly

+in the leaderboard can we also create a row for the number and for the first, second, and third position lets add a gold trophy, silver, and bronze respectively